 “Why do you say that now?
 What’s changed?”

 “This place has never been safe.
 It’s unpopulated and in the middle of nowhere.
 They could attack us and no one would know the difference.
 They’ve done it before.”

-By them, Mason referred to two harpies named Mikhail and Eva.
+Mason referred to two harpies named Mikhail and Eva.
 Both of who had been in a group called the Band of Thieves and were notorious criminals.
 Mason didn’t use their names because Avery would shudder when she heard them.
 Just the thought of those two had been giving her nightmares lately, but she still argued with Mason’s logic.

-“That’s not why you brought it up now.”
-She sighed, knowing that he was avoiding talking about it.
+“That’s not why you brought it up now,” she sighed, knowing that he was avoiding talking about it.

-Mason had the habit of knowing something
+Mason had the habit of knowing something that Avery didn’t.

 The conversation lulled and Avery’s mind slowly began to drift.
-She could hear his steady breathing next to her and felt the heat radiating off of him.
+She heard his steady breathing next to her and felt the heat radiating off of him.
 The hint of feathers tickled her cheek and the musk of his grassy scent wafted over her.
 She rolled onto her side.
 Propping herself on her elbow, she looked down at him.

 The move was brazen on her part.
-Not only did it put their faces mere inches apart, it made her camisole night gown cling to the outline of her body.
+Not only did it put their faces mere inches apart, it made her camisole nightgown cling to the outline of her body.
 She did it casually of course, knowing that she could feign innocence on this one.
 Mason wasn’t exactly “fair game” in the dating world, but she wasn’t above giving him an opening.
 A few months ago they had made out and the sexual tension still lingered.
 Lazily watching her, Mason didn’t seem bothered by the sudden closeness.
 Encouraged, she stayed put.

-“How long can you stay?”
-She asked, really inquiring when Leela would be home.
+“How long can you stay?” she asked, really inquiring when Leela would be home.